-U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 17 through 26, schedule of the District's proportionate share of the net pension liability on page 53, and the District's schedule of pension contributions on page 54 be presented to supplement the basic financial statements.
-Such information is management's responsibility and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with U.S. generally accepted auditing standards, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management discussion and analysis, schedule of Yavapai County Community College District's proportionate share of the net pension liability, and schedule of Yavapai County Community College District's pension contributions be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other information
+Other Information

 Management is responsible for the other information included in the annual report.
-The other information comprises the introductory and statistical sections but does not include the basic financial statements and our report thereon.
-Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance on the other information.
+The other information comprises the introductory and statistical sections but does not include the basic financial statements and our auditors' report thereon.
+Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.